The Cat in the Hat (2003 film): Development

+Director Bo Welch (left) and producer Brian Grazer (right).

-DreamWorks Pictures originally acquired the film rights to the original Dr. Seuss book in June 1996 after filmmaker Steven Spielberg and screenwriter Eric Roth made several trips to Seuss's widow Audrey Geisel in her home in La Jolla.
-However, production did not officially start until after the 2000 Christmas/comedy film How the Grinch Stole Christmas, produced and distributed by Universal Pictures and Imagine Entertainment, both of whom also joined to finance, distribute and produce the film with DreamWorks, and based on another Dr. Seuss book of the same name, became a commercial success.
+DreamWorks Pictures originally acquired the film rights to Dr. Seuss' 1957 children's book The Cat in the Hat in June 1996 after filmmaker Steven Spielberg and screenwriter Eric Roth made several trips to Seuss's widow Audrey Geisel in her home in La Jolla.
+However, production did not officially start until after the 2000 film adaptation of Seuss' How the Grinch Stole Christmas! became a commercial success.
 Brian Grazer, the producer of The Grinch, stated: "Because we grew up with these books, and because they have such universal themes and the illustrations ignite such fantasy in your mind as a child—the aggregation of all those feelings—it leaves an indelible, positive memory.
 And so when I realized I had a chance to convert first The Grinch and then, The Cat in the Hat, into movies, I was willing to do anything to bring them to the screen."
 Grazer then contacted Bo Welch over the phone with the offer to direct the film, and he accepted.
-When production began, songs written by Randy Newman were dropped because they were deemed inferior; Newman's cousin, David, instead composed the score for the film.
-Although Welch and a publicist for Myers denied it, several people said Myers had considerable input into the film's direction by telling some of the cast (namely co-stars Baldwin and Preston) how to perform their scenes.
-Screenwriters Mandel and Berg pitched the film as a child-friendly version of Ferris Bueller's Day Off.
+Although Welch and a publicist for star Mike Myers denied it, several people said Myers had considerable input into the film's direction by telling some of the cast (namely co-stars Alec Baldwin and Kelly Preston) how to perform their scenes.
+Screenwriters David Mandel and Alec Berg pitched the film as a child-friendly version of Ferris Bueller's Day Off.